ms0/crypto/README.md

 <tr><td></td><td>if n < 0, truncate from the left or concatenate 0s on the left so that the resulting length is always exactly -n</td></tr>
 </table>

-sha3.py also implements the following function:
+sha3.py also implements the following function:<br>
 <table>
 <tr><td> b3x()</td><td> takes a bitstring and produces a new bitstring by reversing each sequence of 8 bits, with any remaining bits also reversed;
    this can be used to compensate for the little-endian specification of SHA3 (see shatest.py)</td></tr>